 a) The Association shall be governed by an Annual Meeting of the members, which shall determine the policy of the Association.

-b) The execution of the decisions made at Annual and Special Meetings of the members, and the administration of the affairs and property of the Association shall be vested in the Central Council.
+b) The execution of the decisions made at Annual and Special Meetings of the members is the responsibility of the Central Council.

-c) The Central Council shall conduct the general business of the Association, appoint such paid officers and staff as it deems necessary, set up such sub-committees and special interest groups as are considered desirable from time to time, receive regular reports from those sub-committees and special interest groups, sanction publications and appoint all delegates to represent the Association nationally.
+c) The Central Council conducts the political business of the Association, sets up such sub-committees as are considered desirable from time to time, receives reports from those sub-committees, and appoints all delegates to represent the Association nationally.

 10 Central Council